junnan-Wang-wmg/entity_matching/README.md

 ```angular2html
    doccano task
 ```
    For more details, please check the "Doccano Instruction.md" file.
+Note that the label for matched is set to 1, and for unmatched is set to 0.
+After finishing the manual annotation, output the result as csv file and transfer to the data directory here.
+My naming here is "1000annotate.csv".

 <h2 id="fuzzyWuzzy">Fuzzy Matching</h2>